polkadot-fellows/xcm-format/README.md

 - `network: MultiNetwork` The network identifier for the primary network, chain, contract, destination or context on which this account key functions (if any).
 - `key: [u8; 20]` The account key, as derived from the 20 bytes at the end of the Keccak-256 hash of the SECP256k1/ECDSA public key, or owed by a smart contract at the address.

-## Examples

-`0xff0000000200044254430004d0c43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`

-This indicates to the receiving chain that the account controlled by Substrate's testing Alice key (`subkey inspect //Alice`) should be credited with 1 Satoshi worth of its variant/interpretation of the Bitcoin (`BTC`) token.

 ## MultiNetwork